Tikkkar/BeewoodsFashion/dior-fashion-store/Tailieubangiao.md

-# 🤖 DIOR STORE - AI CONTEXT DOCUMENT
+# 🤖 BeWo STORE - AI CONTEXT DOCUMENT

 > **Purpose:** Essential context for AI to understand and improve the project
 > **Last Updated:** 2025-01-15 (Phase 3 Complete)